dbillor/selin-yum/README.md

 **Default profile:** Selin Billor — born 2025-09-04 23:53.

+## What this app does (quick)
+- Log feedings (breast, bottle, formula) in a few taps.
+- Track diapers with adaptive, day‑of‑life targets to spot hydration.
+- Record sleep sessions and notes; see gentle daily insights.
+- View simple growth trends and a today‑at‑a‑glance dashboard.
+- Install as a PWA; export/import your data for safe keeping.

+## Why this is special to me and my daughter
+I built this for Selin in the quiet, joyful, sleep‑deprived hours around her birth.
+We wanted something calm and trustworthy — fast one‑handed logging, diaper goals that adapt in the first week, and small prompts that reduce mental load instead of adding to it.

+Most baby apps felt noisy or tried to upsell us.
+This one is different: focused, private by default, and grounded in evidence so we can be present with her.
+The “Blessings” page is a tiny love letter to her first days — a reminder that the data serves the moments, not the other way around.

 ## Features
 - **Feeding log** (breast/bottle/formula), sides & duration or mL/oz.
 - **Diapers** (wet/dirty/mixed) with first-week targets that adapt by day of life.